collinbarrett/collinbarrett.github.io/_posts/2020-02-27-protonvpn-dd-wrt-dns.md

         Configs](/assets/img/protonVpnConfigs_collinmbarrett-300x239.jpg)](/assets/img/protonVpnConfigs_collinmbarrett.jpg)
         <figcaption>The ProtonVPN configuration download portal</figcaption>
     </figure>
-</div>ProtonVPN has hundreds of servers classified by type (Secure Core, Tor, regular), class (basic or premium), and
+ProtonVPN has hundreds of servers classified by type (Secure Core, Tor, regular), class (basic or premium), and location.
-location.
 For users who connect to the VPN through applications on their devices, selecting which server to connect to is simple and easy to change through the polished UI.
 We can even see an estimate of the current load on each server so we can select one likely to be more performant.